Study Plans

 -1866: Journalist Lincoln Steffens

--1884: Actor Walter Huston was born
+-1884: Actor Walter Huston was born.

--1892: Radio commentator Lowell Thomas was born
+-1892: Radio commentator Lowell Thomas was born.

--1896: the first modern Olympics formally opened at Athens, Greece, after a 1,500-year hiatus.
+-1896: The first modern Olympics formally opened at Athens, Greece, after a 1,500-year hiatus.

--1903: Baseball Hall-of-Famer Gordon "Mickey" Cochrane was born
+-1903: Baseball Hall-of-Famer Gordon "Mickey" Cochrane was born.

 -1909: Robert E. Peary and co-explorer Matthew Henson reached the North Pole.

--1917: the United States declared war on Germany, propelling the United States into World War I.
+-1917: The United States declared war on Germany, propelling the United States into World War I.

--1928: Geneticist James Watson was born
+-1928: Geneticist James Watson was born.

--1929: Musician Andre Previn was born
+-1929: Musician Andre Previn was born.

--1937: Country singer Merle Haggard and actor Billy Dee Williams were born
+-1937: Country singer Merle Haggard and actor Billy Dee Williams were born.

--1942: Producer/director Barry Levinson was born
+-1942: Producer/director Barry Levinson was born.

--1944: Singer/actress Michelle Phillips
+-1944: Singer/actress Michelle Phillips was born.

--1947: the first Tony Awards, honoring distinguished work in the theater, were presented in New York City.
+-1947: The first Tony Awards, honoring distinguished work in the theater, were presented in New York City.
 Actor John Ratzenberger ("Cheers") was born.

--1952: Actress Marilu Henner ("Taxi")
+-1952: Actress Marilu Henner ("Taxi") was born.

--1968: federal troops and National Guardsmen were ordered out in Chicago, Washington, D.C., and Detroit, as rioting continued over the assassination of Martin Luther King Jr.
+-1968: Federal troops and National Guardsmen were ordered out in Chicago, Washington, D.C., and Detroit, as rioting continued over the assassination of Martin Luther King Jr.

--1976: Actress Candace Cameron ("Full House")
+-1976: Actress Candace Cameron ("Full House") was born.

 -1991: Iraq's parliament accepted a permanent cease-fire in the Gulf War.

--1992: science fiction patriarch Isaac Asimov died after lengthy illness.
+-1992: Science fiction patriarch Isaac Asimov died after lengthy illness.
 He was 72.

--1993: testimony concluded in the federal trial of four Los Angeles police officers charged with violating Rodney King's civil rights during his 1991 arrest.
+-1993: Testimony concluded in the federal trial of four Los Angeles police officers charged with violating Rodney King's civil rights during his 1991 arrest.
 (Two of the officers would eventually be convicted.)

 -1994: The presidents of the African nations of Rwanda and Burundi were killed in a plane crash in the capital city of Rwanda.
 The incident triggered bloody fighting between the Hutu and Tutsi ethnic groups that ultimately left hundreds of thousands of people dead.